openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 All the information of the document (including the content itself) is provided within a JSON object having the following elements:

 `desc`: Description of the document.
 This can be the filename or just an explanation of the content.
-The used language is not specified, but is usually bound to the jurisdiction of the underlying trust framework or the OpenId Connect Provider.
+The used language is not specified, but is usually bound to the jurisdiction of the underlying trust framework of the OP.

 `content_type`: REQUIRED.
 Content (MIME) type of the document.
 See [@!RFC6838].
 Multipart or message media types are not allowed.
 Example: "image/png"